 Pitcairn Island is a chunk of land in the South Pacific, remote from everything and everyone, including their ‘homeland’ – Britain.
 With no other islands nearby, not for at least a couple of hundred miles, it truly feels like a paradise lost.

 While the life of people here today is not that exciting by the 21st century standards, with their daily routines mostly revolving around cattle or fishing, it is the story of its origin that is really captivating.
 Pitcairn Island was basically inhabited by mutineers.
 At the end of the 18th century, a group of sailors, completely intoxicated by the beauty of the island, decided to rise against their captain.
 They burned the ship down and made the island their new home.
 The easiest way to gey to the island is by a boat from New Zealand, and it takes about a fortnight to reach it.

 4. Olkhon Island, Russia

 Travel on the Trans-Siberian Railway as it skirts Lake Baikal, the world’s deepest freshwater lake.
-You can appreciate the place’s remoteness – it’s about three and a half days by train from Moscow, and three days from Beijing.
-Containing around 20% of the world’s fresh water, the lake also sports Olkhon Island near its center.
-Around 72km long, Olkhon is Baikal’s largest island, and by some climatic quirk it’s said to get more sunny days than the Black Sea coast, even as the rest of the lake and its surrounds mope beneath heavy clouds.
+You can appreciate the place’s remoteness – it’s about three and a half days by train from Moscow and three days from Beijing.
+Containing around 20% of the world’s freshwater, the lake also sports Olkhon Island near its center.
+This island is about 60 miles long, and the thing it’s most famous for is all the sun that it gets on an annual basis.